rkern/grin/README.txt

 interested in.
 There are tools like ack_, which skip these directories, but ack_ also only grepped files with extensions that it knew about.
 Furthermore, it had not implemented the context lines feature, which I had grown accustomed to.
+Recent development has added these features, but I had already released grin by the time I found out.

 One can construct a GNU find_ command that will exclude .svn/ and the rest, but the only reliable way I am aware of runs grep_ on each file independently.
 The startup cost of invoking many separate grep_ processes is relatively large.

 Also, I was bored.
+It seems to be catching.
+Perl has ack_, Ruby has rak_, and now Python has grin.

-Thus, I wrote grin to get the features I wanted:
+I wrote grin to get exactly the features I wanted:

   * Recurse directories by default.
   * Do not go into directories with specified names.